fleek-network/fleek-network-docs/docs/node/lightning-cli.md

 import Author from '@site/src/components/Author';

-With the Lightning CLI, you can execute various tasks such as running the node, accessing key management utilities, and printing the loaded configuration.
-The interface is user-friendly and provides detailed information about each sub-command through the help command.
+The Lightning CLI provides a wide range of capabilities, including running the node, accessing key management utilities, network participation management and printing the loaded configuration.

+Its user-friendly interface provides detailed information about each command through the **help** sub-command, making it easy to navigate and operate efficiently.

 :::tip
 A quick reference of frequently used commands are available for [native](/references/Lightning%20CLI/frequently-used-commands-for-native-setup) and [docker](/references/Docker/frequently-used-commands-for-docker-setup) setups.